-Though the Ace of spades and 4 of spades were the two cards that were three times shown the audience of Killer's Kiss, after the cards are thrown, when Davey is lying on the floor, subdued, the Jack of Spades rests beside his face.
-The Jack of course is a profile card, for which reason it is called One Eyed Jack, showing its right eye, and we have the same with Davey being shown here in profile, showing his left eye.
+Though the Ace of spades and 4 of spades were the two cards that were several times shown the audience of Killer's Kiss, after the cards are thrown, when Davey is lying on the floor, subdued, the Jack of Spades rests beside his face.
+The Jack is a profile card, for which reason it is called One Eyed Jack, showing its right eye, and we have the same with Davey being shown here in profile, showing his left eye.

 Just as Orson would have been showing his left eye with the proper, original orientation.

 While the Jack of spades shows its right eye, the Jack of heart, another prilfe card, shows its left eye.